CavernHead/Nand2TetrisCourse/README.md

 # Nand2TetrisCourse
 Here is my code related to doing the exercises of the famous course nand2teris about making a computer from basic logic gates.
-The logic gate part of the course is not here, here is mainly the compilitation code to transform the high level programming language jack in to machine langauge.
+The logic gate part of the course is not here, here is mainly the compilitation code to transform the high level programming language jack into machine langauge.

 /Compiler/CompilerAssemblerToMachine:
   C# .net code